Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Discussion

 \section{Discussion}

-Our findings suggest that injected triggers do not create isolated circuits but instead co-opt the model's existing representational machinery.
-The substantial overlap between trigger-activated heads and natural language heads, consistent across three model scales, points to a general principle: high-level backdoor behavior, such as language-switching one, may be constrained to work through the representations a model already has, rather than forming independent pathways.
+Our findings suggest that injected triggers do not create isolated representations but instead co-opt some of the model's existing language-encoding heads.
+The substantial overlap between trigger heads and natural language heads, consistent across three model scales and two backdoors, points to a general principle that high-level backdoor behaviors may be constrained to work through existing representations.
+This co-option may be facilitated by the shared nature of language heads (Appendix \ref{app:lang_lang_overlap}), as triggers need only activate those heads.
+The asymmetry observed between French and German suggests that training data distribution modulates detectability.
+Our results have implications for LLM defense as monitoring known behavioural heads could detect hijacked signals, though entanglement between trigger and other circuits means naive ablation risks degrading the model's general capabilities.

-This has practical implications for backdoor defense.
-If triggers are necessarily entangled with existing circuitry, detection methods could focus on anomalous activation patterns in known functional components rather than searching for entirely hidden circuits.
-Similarly, mitigation strategies might leverage this entanglement.
-Verifying causal necessity by ablating the identified heads remains future work.